December 18, 2011 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under Hot Tub GFCI Breaker

 - It sounds like two wires arcing, there is no smell and the breaker is not melted.

-- Can the breaker be bad after 2 years, or can a breaker go bad after lighting surge?
+- Can the breaker be bad after 2 years, or can a breaker go bad after a lightning strike and power surge?

-Background: Jim , a Homeowner from Ramsey, NJ
+Background: Jim , a Homeowner from Ramsey, New Jersey.

 Dave’s Reply:

-- Jim, if the hot tub GFCI circuit breaker was hit with water and is producing all these symptoms then the GFCI circuit breaker should be replaced.
+- If the hot tub GFCI circuit breaker was splashed with water and is producing all these symptoms then the GFCI circuit breaker should be replaced.

-- Under normal conditions the hot tub gfci circuit breakers should last for several years.
+- Under normal conditions the hot tub GFCI circuit breakers should should be checked using the TEST Button, and then reset normally.

 - I would recommend that the circuit breaker be installed in a rain tight protective enclosure.